 Normally, I would not recommend third-party wireless chargers for Galaxy S10.
-Although Samsung claims all Qi wireless chargers should work with Galaxy S10, Samsung did apparently implemented some proprietary wireless charging features in both Galaxy S10, and their wireless chargers.
+Although Samsung claims all Qi wireless chargers should work with Galaxy S10, Samsung did apparently implement some proprietary wireless charging features in both Galaxy S10 and their wireless chargers.

 So, yes, Galaxy S10 works with all branded Qi wireless chargers.
 But you will only get the “standard” features.

 Anyway, if you decide to buy a wireless charger from other brands, I would recommend Anker.
 The 15W PowerWave 15 Pad is a decent product.
 Of course, they also offer many affordable wireless chargers.

 Do you have any questions on Galaxy S10 wireless charging?